-The 7 Best DARK Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)
+The 7 Best DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 Partner post to The Best LIGHT paint colours for a dark room or basement